 This was my very unique and strange introduction to motherhood.
 It wasn’t at all what I pictured for myself.
 But it was what God had planned for me and I had to go with it.

-Since, BJ & I live out of town, the Ronald McDonald House opened its doors to us.
-I am so grateful that place exists.
-It’s located just across the parking lot of the hospital so I didn’t have to travel too far to see Scarlett everyday.
+Since BJ & I live out of town, the Ronald McDonald House opened its doors to us.
+I am so grateful that the place exists.
+It’s located just across the parking lot of the hospital so I didn’t have to travel too far to see Scarlett every day.
 The day I was released, I felt like I was floating on a cloud.
 I didn’t want to leave.
 It didn’t seem fair that I was leaving but my baby had to stay behind.
 I wanted to stay close to her.
 I wanted her to be with me.
-But for now she was where she needed to be.
+But for now, she was where she needed to be.